What is Contact Angle?

 g…The gravitational acceleration

 The more the solid sample is immersed in the liquid, the more the buoyant force increases, causing the force acting on the balance to decrease.
-Therefore, for both the advancing contact angle θA and the receding contact angle θR, the obtained weight curves (see the figure on the right) have to be determined through linear regression and the wetting forces have to be extrapolated to zero-depth immersion.
+Therefore, for both the advancing contact angle θA and the receding contact angle θR, the obtained weight curves (see the figure on the right) must be determined through linear regression, and the wetting forces have to be extrapolated to zero-depth immersion.

 Infiltration Rate method